 What exactly is Sex Therapy?

 Many people have an idea of what sex therapy and sex therapists are like based on movies like Meet the Parents and Meet the Fockers or the popular Netflix series “Sex Education” but like all stereotypes, those ideas are often pretty far from the truth.
-I don’t have a giant wooden penis in my office but I do have lots of books, resources and training under my belt to help you with your sexual health concerns.
+I don’t have a giant wooden penis in my office but I do have lots of books, resources, and training under my belt to help you with your sexual health concerns.
 Our sexuality is such a fundamental part of who we are.
 Maintaining positive sexual health is vital to our happiness and relationships.
 If we are experiencing a problem with our sexuality or sexual expression, it often impacts our entire lives.

-Many people grew up in homes where no one discussed sex or they were shamed for any type of sexual expression.
+Many people grew up in homes where no one discussed sex or were shamed for any type of sexual expression.
 Others experienced shame about their body or their sexual interests or fantasies.
 And others had a decent enough sex life until something happened such as getting married, having a baby, losing an erection, menopause, a health crisis, or other major life events.
 By the time someone finds my website, they have often been struggling with a sexual issue for a long time.
 Being alone in that struggle or fearing your relationship is going to fall apart because of a sexual issue is overwhelming.
-Kudo’s to you for having the courage to reach out and ask for help.
+Kudos to you for having the courage to reach out and ask for help.

-It may feel icky and really uncomfortable to consider talking about sex with a complete stranger.
+It may feel icky and uncomfortable to consider talking about sex with a stranger.
 I completely get it.
 But I do this all of the time so please trust that I will help make it ok for you to talk about your sexuality.
 You may find it’s a big relief to share some of the things that bother you with a caring therapist.

 What kinds of things do we talk about?

 Sex therapy involves talking about your sexual health and your relationship with your sexuality.
 Some of the things we talk about are listed below, but from my experience, the main topics are a lack of emotional connection that inhibits sexual connection, desire mismatch between partners, low desire or low interest in sex, painful sex, erectile difficulties, inability to have an orgasm, shame, sexual trauma and boredom with your sex life.
-Here’s a more comprehensive lists of many of the things clients and I talk about:
+Here’s a more comprehensive list of many of the things clients and I talk about:

 - Discomfort discussing sexuality